tsatria03/CookyCraze/docks/readme.txt

 Baker events.

 Baker events fired: counts every baker event that successfully triggered and applied its effect during baking.

+Combos.

+Highest combo reached: the highest consecutive press count you have ever achieved in a single combo.
+This is a lifetime personal best and only ever goes up.
+Combos started: counts every time a combo activated after reaching the required number of consecutive presses.
+Combos broken: counts every time an active combo expired because the press window was missed.

 Flipper events.